• Skip to primary navigation

 Teriyaki salmon serves well with:

-• seafood dishes like shrimp tempura, panko shrimp or ebi mayo.
+• starters like miso soup, korokke, shrimp tempura, panko shrimp, or ebi mayo.

-• rice dishes like oyakodon, katsudon, or omurice
+• steamed rice, oyakodon, katsudon, or omurice.

-• noodle dishes like ramen, yaki udon, creamy mushroom udon, or udon carbonara.
+• ramen, yaki udon, creamy mushroom udon, or udon carbonara.

-• rice balls like shrimp tempura rice ball, tuna onigiri, spicy tuna onigiri, pork katsu onigirazu
+• rice balls like shrimp tempura rice ball, tuna onigiri, spicy tuna onigiri, pork katsu onigirazu.

 FAQ